Azure-Samples/dotnet_core_sample/README.md

 * Now in the workflow file in your branch: `.github/workflows/workflow.yml` replace the secret for the input `publish-profile:` of the deploy Azure WebApp action

 ## test your workflow
 * Commit a change in the app code.
-For example introduce a text change in the [index file](https://github.com/bbq-beets/ignite/blob/ActionsDemo/Views/Home/Index.cshtml).
 * You should see a new GitHub Action initiated in **Actions** tab.
 * At the end of the execution, navigate to the App URL to visualise the change introduced.